DUI Career Implications

 A DUI conviction can also affect your future job opportunities.
 More and more companies are conducting background checks and driving checks on potential employees.
 Depending on the company, they may go back a few years or review your entire driving record for as long as your state has your driving history.

 If you are a government employee, have a high security clearance job or are in any way affiliated with working with the government, your criminal record and driving history will be checked more often.
 Such government agencies have access to information other companies would not have access to.
-It’s important to immediately contact Larry Denny if you work with the government in any way.
+It’s important to immediately contact Denny & Mills Law Office if you work with the government in any way.